MrPrakash-2001/practice-postgresql/README.md

 - Performed complex aggregation queries with EXPLAIN ANALYZE.
 - Created composite indexes to optimize query performance.
 - Explored partition pruning and maintenance post bulk insert.

+### ✅ Day 22 – RBAC (Roles and Grants)

+- Created roles with specific privileges (read-only and read-write).
+- Granted permissions on tables to roles.
+- Created users and assigned roles for permission control.
+- Tested permissions by switching users.

 ---